- 3 Bedrooms

 Off of the kitchen is a convenient laundry room with full size high efficiency washer and dryer.

 The hallway to the right of the entrance takes you back to the guest bath with combination tub shower and 3 bedrooms.
-The master bedroom has private access to the hall bath and offers a appealing king bed and 32" flat screen TV.
+The master bedroom has private access to the hall bath and offers a peaceful king bed and 32" flat screen TV.
 Guest bedroom 1 includes a full size bed along with a twin over twin bunk bed and flat screen TV, and guest bedroom 2 can double as a second master with a queen bed and private en suite bath with a walk in shower.

 Home shares driveway with guest home.
 Main House receives 3 parking spaces, guest home recieves 1.